testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 0eb20b715f42bc5a053dc7878b3312c761058a25fc1efaffb7920b3b4e48df03
 ```

-Your container gets a unique quirky name by default, but you can assign your own name:
+Your container gets a unique, quirky name by default, but you can assign your own name:

 ```sh
 $ docker container run -p 8000:8000 --name my_great_container  my_image